The Adults in Scouting

 Elected members stand for election at the Annual General Meeting and are elected by the Group Scout Council to take on the role; there are usually four to six in number.

-Nominated members are nominated by the Group Scout Leader in partnership with the Group Chair and approved at the Annual General Meeting; there must be no more nominated members than elected members.
+Nominated members are nominated by the Group Lead Volunteer in partnership with the Group Chair and approved at the Annual General Meeting; there must be no more nominated members than elected members.

-Co-opted members are chosen to take on a role by the Group Executive Committee due to specific skills or knowledge useful to the committee; there must be no more co-opted members than elected members.
+Co-opted members are chosen to take on a role by the Group Trustee Board due to specific skills or knowledge useful to the committee; there must be no more co-opted members than elected members.

-POR rule 3.23 covers the membership of the Group Executive Committee in detail.
+POR rule 3.23 covers the membership of the Group Trustee Board in detail.

-The membership is set up this way to ensure that the interests of the Group Scout Council and the Group Scout Leader are represented, and balanced.
-It also serves to broaden the membership of the Executive – possibly to bring in people from other parts of the local community.
+The membership is set up this way to ensure that the interests of the Group Scout Council and the Group Lead Volunteer are represented, and balanced.
+It also serves to broaden the membership of the Trustee Board – possibly to bring in people from other parts of the local community.

-Ideally, between the nominated members, elected members and co-opted members, the Group Executive Committee should include a parent of at least one Member of each of the Sections in the Group.
+Ideally, between the nominated members, elected members and co-opted members, the Group Trustee Board should include a parent of at least one member of each of the Sections in the Group.

 Charity Trustees

 Scout Groups in England and Wales are considered charities by law, and some may be registered with the appropriate charity regulator.
-All members of the Group Executive Committee are charity trustees.
+All members of the Group Trustee Board are charity trustees.

-To comply with legislation, all charities must have a governing body, which in Scouting we call an Executive Committee.
-Members of the Executive Committee must act collectively as Charity Trustees of the Scout Group.
+To comply with legislation, all charities must have a governing body, which in Scouting we call a Trustee Board.
+Members of the Trustee Board must act collectively as Charity Trustees of the Scout Group.

-As charity trustees, Executive Committee members have a number of specific responsibilities that they must fulfil to ensure the effective running of the Scout Group.
+As charity trustees, Trustee Board members have a number of specific responsibilities that they must fulfil to ensure the effective running of the Scout Group.

-It is vital that all members of the Executive Committee understand their responsibilities as Charity Trustees.
+It is vital that all members of the Trustee Board understand their responsibilities as Charity Trustees.

 Collectively and individually they must: